oceanprotocol-archive/tech-spikes-2017-to-2019/17-permissionless-incentive/README.md

 ### 3.3.3 Network Reward Distribution

 * **Minting network rewards**:
-	* the off-chain identity can be OPF or other governor, who has the permission to mint tokens.
+	* the off-chain identity can be OPF or other governor, who has the permission to mine new Ocean tokens.
 	* The mining service monitors new blocks in the blockchain network and trigger minting tx **periodically**.
-	* It requires modification and deployment of Keeper contracts including token contract.
+	* It requires proper modification on Keeper contracts (i.e., token contract).

 <img src="img/mining-2.jpg" />

 * **Distribute network rewards**
 	* **(Update: 09/10/2019)**: each provider who have staked, made dataset available, and served the access to data commons in current epoch is eligible to receive network rewards;
 	* for each epoch, one eligible provider is chosen to receive all reward tokens in the pool;
-	* the reward tokens are locked up for a period (e.g., one week or one month) when anyone can challenge the reward and initiate a verification aganist the provider.
+	* the reward tokens are available to the winner right away;
+	* but winner's stakes must be locked up in LCA for a period (e.g., one week or one month) when anyone can challenge aganist the winner.
-	* **(Update: 09/10/2019)**: provider must stake more Ocean tokens than the amount of received network rewards:
+	* Note that provider must **stake more Ocean tokens than the amount of network rewards** that he can earn from Ocean.
-		* when picked as the winner, provider can get the reward tokens right away;
-		* meanwhile, their stakes become the "locked stake", which can be lost in the challenge period (e.g., one week or one month) if a successful challenge.

 <img src="img/distr.jpg" />